You are listening to the Sean Hannity Radio Show Podcast.

 There were people around us, the children were devastated.

-It is customary for leaders, politicians, and others to condemn the perpetrators and declare that the terrorists will not win.
+At terrible moments like these, it is customary for leaders, politicians, and others to condemn the perpetrators and declare that the terrorists will not win.

-But the fact that we have been here before, and the fact that we need to say this again does not make it any less true.
+But the fact that we have been here before and the fact that we need to say this again does not make it any less true.

 The cowardice of the attacker met the bravery of the emergency services and the people of Manchester.